freebasic/fbfrog/readme.txt

     * ## merging missing support for lots of tokens, e.g. 1##. or .##0 or -##> or =##=
     * macro params named after keywords?
     * parentheses around macro params should be preserved (can use a flag on the AST node)
+- #include handling
+    * If all #includes are expanded, then none need to be preserved.
+    * System headers usually won't be found, unless -incdir is given, but code from system headers shouldn't be included in library bindings.
+    * Thus, need to preserve #includes that aren't expanded, or code from which isn't preserved
+      #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
+      #include stdio.h -> #include crt/stdio.bi, for some known default headers
+    * Ideal behaviour?
+See all headers but only emit binding for some of them.
+    * -common should be renamed to -split, and it should split based on original .h files, not based on diff algorithm.

 - Const folding etc.
   - has issues with 32bit/64bit, using Longint internally, so e.g. ~(0xFFFFFFFF)